-One of the most popular screen recorder software out there, Camtasia lives up to its name with a huge set of editing tools neatly arranged in an interface which makes it relatively easy to find and utilize them.
+One of the most popular screen recorder software out there, Camtasia lives up to its name with a huge set of editing tools neatly arranged in an interface that makes it relatively easy to find and use.
 Annotations, transitions, animations, you name it, Camtasia has it.

 Download Camtasia (Free trial, full version at $99.50)

 The Movavi Screen Capture Studio is a relatively lesser-known screen recording software for Windows.
 But don’t let its obscurity in the domain mislead you, as the Movavi offering is packed with all the core screen recording and video editing tools.
 Movavi Screen Capture Studio is equipped with some of the best video editing tools that are rarely found bundled with any other software in the segment.

 First things first, there is no time limit on the length of videos you can record with Movavi Screen Capture Studio.
 Aside from the core editing tools, the software also brings some novel beautification tools to the table such as mosaic, noise reduction, focus adjustment lenses, artistic blur tools, scenic filters, and stickers to name just a few.

 Text addition in various styles, stabilization, pan/zoom and frame-by-frame editing are some other options that make this software truly unique and totally worth a try.

 Although Movavi Screen Capture Studio’s UI is pretty clean and is loaded with features, the short free trial period of just 7 days is a bummer, plus, the exported videos have a big watermark slapped on them.

 Furthermore, whatever audio is recorded by users, only half of each audio file is saved in the trial mode.
 So, like it or not, if you want to use Movavi Screen Capture Studio for the long term, buying a premium version is the only option.